-The use of hot springs is nothing new, since people have been on the Earth, they have been soaking in mineral rich hot waters.
-Whether these early people knew about hot springs health benefits we will never know, but today we are very well aware that hot springs health benefits are varied and extremely useful.
+The use of hot springs is nothing new since people have been on the Earth, they have been soaking in mineral-rich hot waters.
+Whether these early people knew about hot springs health benefits we will never know, but today we are very well aware that hot springs health benefits are varied and significant.

 Balneotherapy, or medical bathing, is part of medical treatment or preventive care that is widely used in modern Japanese and European mineral hot springs resorts.
 In the U.S. mineral hot springs are mostly used for recreation and relaxation.

-- Improvement in skin conditions such as eczema, psoriasis, acne and hives
+- Improvement of skin conditions such as eczema, psoriasis, acne and hives

 - Calming effects on mind and body

 - Sleep improvement